-0.05 Identify patients with risk factors for infectious disease.
-0.06 Explain the principles and practices of infection control in prehospital care.
-0.07 Describe and discuss the rationale for the various types of PPE.
-0.08 Discuss the proper disposal of contaminated supplies (sharps, gauze sponges, tourniquets, etc.).
-0.09 Discuss decontamination of the ambulance and disinfection of patient care equipment, and areas in which care of the patient occurred. .10 Describe the actions to take if the EMS provider is exposed to an infectious disease.
-0.11 Demonstrate the ability to comply with body substance isolation guidelines.
-30.0 Endocrine Disorders: Demonstrate a fundamental depth, foundational breadth of the assessment and management of endocrine disorders/emergencies for all age groups. -The student will be able to: 0.01 Review the anatomy and physiology of the endocrine system and its main function in the body.
+9.05 Identify patients with risk factors for infectious disease.
+9.06 Explain the principles and practices of infection control in prehospital care.
+9.07 Describe and discuss the rationale for the various types of PPE.
+9.08 Discuss the proper disposal of contaminated supplies (sharps, gauze sponges, tourniquets, etc.).
+9.09 Discuss decontamination of the ambulance and disinfection of patient care equipment, and areas in which care of the patient occurred.
+9.10 Describe the actions to take if the EMS provider is exposed to an infectious disease.
+9.11 Demonstrate the ability to comply with body substance isolation guidelines.
+30.0 indocrine Disorders: Demonstrate a fundamental depth, foundational breadth of the assessment and management of endocrine isorders/emergencies for all age groups. -The student will be able to: 0.01 Review the anatomy and physiology of the endocrine system and its main function in the body.
 0.02Describe the pathophysiology of the following endocrine disorders:30.02.01Insulin Dependent Diabetes Mellitus30.02.02Non-Insulin Dependent Diabetes Mellitus30.02.03Hypoglycemia30.02.04Hyperglycemia30.02.05Diabetic Ketoacidosis(DKA)30.02.06Hyperglycemic Hyperosmolar Nonketotic Syndrome (HHNS) 0.03 Define and differentiate diabetes (type I and II), Hypoglycemia, Hyperglycemia, insulin shock and diabetic ketoacidosis.
-1.04 Identify and demonstrate the steps in the management of the patient taking diabetic medicine with an altered mental status and history of diabetes.
-0.05State the following for oral glucose: 30.05.01Generic and trade names 30.05.0230.05.02Medication forms 30.05.03Dose 0.06 Demonstrate the steps of using a glucometer device and administering oral glucose.
-0.07 Describe and demonstrate the assessment and the management of the patient in all age groups experiencing an endocrinologi emergency to include hypo- and hyper-glycemia.
+0.04 Identify and demonstrate the steps in the management of the patient taking diabetic medicine with an altered mental status and a history of diabetes.
+0.05State the following for oral glucose:30.05.01Generic and trade names30.05.02Medication forms30.05.03Dose30.05.04Administration30.05.05Action30.05.06Contraindications 0.06 Demonstrate the steps of using a glucometer device and administering oral glucose.
+0.07 Describe and demonstrate the assessment and the management of the patient in all age groups experiencing an endocrinologic emergency to include hypo- and hyperglycemia.
 0.08 Discuss the general assessment findings associated with endocrinologic emergencies.
 0.09 Differentiate between the pathophysiology of normal glucose metabolism and diabetic glucose metabolism.